heatsynclabs/new-hsl/README.md

 * `node.js >=0.10.21`
 * `npm >=1.3.11`
+* java runtime environment, on osx I needed the old version https://support.apple.com/kb/DL1572?locale=en_US

 In the project directory, run `npm install` to get development dependencies.

 ## Building

-To build the assets for the site, run `npm run-script build` in the project directory.
+To build the assets for the site, run `npm run build` in the project directory.

 ## Deploying

 Merge your changes into the gh-pages branch and push to Github.
-This site is hosted using Github Pages.
-The production branch is no longer used.
+(The production branch is no longer used.)

-# Specifics
+## Under the hood

+`npm run build` runs the build script in the package.json file which is currently grunt.
+Grunt builds, minifies and packages all the templates, css, and javascript, so dont edit anything in the dist file!

-## CSS
+##### CSS

 Base CSS is twitter/bootstrap and bootstrap-responsive. __Don't edit those files__